erickMunz/python-ocr/out/part1.md

 A. Create a dedicated service account, and use encryption at rest to reference your data stored in your Compute Engine cluster instances as part of your API service calls.

-B. Create encryption keys in Cloud Key Management Service.
+#### B. Create encryption keys in Cloud Key Management Service.
 Use those keys to encrypt your data in all of the Compute Engine cluster instances.

 C. Create encryption keys locally.
 Upload your encryption keys to Cloud Key Management Service.
 Use those keys to encrypt your data in all of the Compute Engine cluster instances.

-D. Create encryption keys in Cloud Key Management Service.
-Reference those keys in your API service calls when accessing the data in your Compute Engine cluster instances.
+#### D. Create encryption keys in Cloud Key Management Service.
+Reference those keys in your API service calls when accessing the data in your Compute Engine cluster
+instances.

 #########################################
-Anything2Cloud
+## Question

 You have a table that contains millions of rows of sales data, partitioned by date.
 Various applications and users query this data many times a minute.
 The query requires aggregating values by using AVG, MAX, and SUM, and does not require joining to other tables.
 The required aggregations are only computed over the past year of data,